 Drinking four servings for women and five servings for men in one sitting can increase the chances of alcohol-related complications, alcohol use disorder and death.
 In the U.S., 1 in 5 people will meet the criteria for alcohol use disorder during their lifetime.

-“What some people don’t realize is that of all the drugs of abuse, alcohol withdrawal is the one that could actually kill you ,” Dr. Peterson said.
-“Although it’s not common, roughly 1 in 10 can experience seizures if they are not medicated through the withdrawal state.
-Less than 1% have delirium tremors.
-People may also experience anxiety, insomnia, tremors, hallucinations and sensitivity to light, sound and touch.”
+“What some people don’t realize is that out of all drugs that can be used and have withdrawal syndrome, alcohol withdrawal syndrome is the one that could actually kill you ,” Dr. LaBruzzo said.
+“Although uncommon, roughly 1 in 10 can experience seizures if they aren’t medicated through the withdrawal state.”

 1. Better sleep and more energy